 3) Transfer Your Emails

 Transfer your Wharton emails to a personal account.
 We suggest starting this process shortly before or shortly following graduation.

-Managing Mailing Lists
+Manage Mailing Lists

 Before you leave campus, unsubscribe from any mailing lists you're currently on.
 If you are the owner of a mailing list(s), identify and assign a new owner for the list.
 (Only current Wharton students can own mailing lists).

-Save Files You Want to Keep
+Save Data You Want to Keep

 Wharton Google Drive